About The Dress Code

 (Why?
 See Tips and Tools, below.)

 Short/mid-length, modest (front and back) party dress with covered shoulders - hem no more than 4 inches above knee with arms raised overhead.
-No leggings, pants, shorts or split skirts.
+Dresses should not be tight fitting.
+No leggings, pants, shorts or split skirts or rompers.

 2-Inch Rule: Sleeveless dresses must have a minimum of a two inches width of fabric over each shoulder.
 If less, a bolero, shrug or cardigan must be worn.
 No shawls.